Brush fire rages in Southern California amid record heat, worsening drought

 Then January changed on a dime.
 Barely a tenth of an inch of rain was recorded during the month, with a return to above-average temperatures virtually statewide.

-The National Centers for Environmental Information ranked January as the ninth-hottest on record in California, which takes into consideration 128 years of observation dating to 1895.
+The National Centers for Environmental Information ranked January as the ninth hottest on record in California, which takes into consideration 128 years of observation dating to 1895.
 California, along with Nevada, also snagged second place in the past century-plus for driest Januaries.
 Every climate division in the state experienced a January with bottom-10 precipitation in this period; the Central Valley had its driest January ever.

 That means no improvement in the drought this month, which even after December’s rain leaves more than two-thirds of California facing a “severe” drought.
 The state is not at a Level 4 out of 4 signifying “exceptional drought,” though.
 Three months ago, nearly 38 percent of the state was at a Level 4.